jeroenooms/opencpu-pages/_posts/2015-07-29-mongolite-release-0-5.md

 ### Authentication and mongolabs

 This release fixes an issue with the authentication mechanism that was reported by Dean Attali.
-The new version should properly authenticate to with any mongodb server.
+The new version should properly authenticate to secured mongodb servers.

 Try running the code below to grab some flights data from my mongolabs server: